rhymesg/CapsNet/README.md

 Please cite the following paper if you find this code helpful:

 Youngjoo Kim, Peng Wang, Yifei Zhu, and Lyudmila Mihaylova, "A Capsule Network for Traffic Speed Prediction in Complex Road Networks", in Proceedings of Sensor Data Fusion: Trends, Solutions, and Applications (SDF), Bonn, Germany, Oct 2018.
+Available: https://www.researchgate.net/publication/327798102_A_Capsule_Network_for_Traffic_Speed_Prediction_in_Complex_Road_Networks